 Ideally, dogs should have the chance for a slow introduction and even more ideally each dog should have their own handler.
 You want them to have the chance to sniff each other, see each other and get close to each other while keeping distance under a comfortable threshold for each dog.
 Just like people riding the subway, everyone has a different amount of space they need to feel comfortable with a stranger.
 Ideally, dogs should be introduced on neutral territory, in a fairly open space.
 Unlike humans, dogs don’t like to meet face to face.
 They like to approach nose to butt and have a good sniff.
 Forcing them to meet face-to-face increases the odds of tension an aggression.

 Dogs also don’t like to meet for very long and intense periods during the first meeting.
 In general a good rule is a “3 second sniff” for the first meeting.
-Be prepared to allow the dogs about 3 second for a first sniff and then move them along to something else.
-If things look stressful before the 3 seconds are up then be prepared to move them along by distracting them from one another and coaxing them in different direction.
+Be prepared to allow the dogs about 3 seconds for a first sniff and then move them along to something else.
+If things look stressful before the 3 seconds are up then be prepared to move them along by distracting them from one another and coaxing them in a different direction.

 Parallel play is a term borrowed from child psychology.
 Young kids often make friends by playing beside each other, in proximity, but without directly playing with one another.
 This strategy can work well with dogs too.
 Dogs will check each other out from a bit of distance, smelling, watching and listening to each other to get a sense of who the other guy is.
 As part of an introduction, you might engage the dogs in slightly separate activities near each other.
-Recall games with your existing dog or a game of fetch while the new pup gets a chance to check things out and sniff all the new smells in the yard or at the park.
+Try doing some recall games with your existing dog or playing a game of fetch while the new pup gets a chance to check things out and sniff all the new smells in the yard or at the park.
 As long as there aren’t resources that the dogs might compete over, having them engaged in separate activities near each other can help them get more comfortable more quickly.
 During a recent meet and greet, visitor Beau kept his tail tucked and hid behind his mom.
-Cholo’s foster family started playing a game of fetch with Cholo, ignoring Beau, and after about 10 minutes Beau joined in, playing along side Cholo, with no pressure for them to play with each other (they are now best friends),
+Cholo’s foster family started playing a game of fetch with Cholo, ignoring Beau, and after about 10 minutes Beau joined in, playing along side Cholo, with no pressure for them to play with each other (and now they are best friends),

 Understand the dog